Australia is supporting Indonesian efforts to help its people access better quality services, including in the poorer eastern regions of Indonesia.

 Australia Awards Scholarships are an important part of Australia's education assistance to Indonesia.
-Many scholarship alumni have gone on to hold positions of influence, have made significant contributions to Indonesia's development and have helped build strong people-to-people links between Indonesia and Australia.
-High-profile alumni include Cabinet Ministers Professor Yohana Susana Yembise, Minister for Women’s Empowerment and Child Protection, and State Secretary Professor Pratikno.
+Many alumni have gone on to hold positions of influence, have made significant contributions to Indonesia's development and have helped build strong people-to-people links between Indonesia and Australia.
+High-profile alumni include cabinet ministers Professor Yohana Susana Yembise, Minister for Women’s Empowerment and Child Protection, and State Secretary Professor Pratikno.

-The Australia Awards is the largest and longest-running international scholarship program in Indonesia.
-300 postgraduate Australia Awards scholarships have been offered to Indonesians for study in Australia in 2017, preceded by pre-departure English language training in Indonesia.
-Australia Awards are allocated through a highly competitive, merit-based process agreed between Australia and Indonesia.
-In addition, around 500 Short Term Awards will be offered in 2017 to future Indonesian decision makers and influencers who want to develop new skills and increase their networks through tailored short courses at Australian tertiary institutions.
+Australia Awards is the largest and longest-running international scholarship program in Indonesia.
+Two hundred and fifty postgraduate Australia Awards scholarships were offered to Indonesians for study in Australia in intake 2019, preceded by pre-departure English language training in Indonesia.
+In addition, around 400 short-term awards were offered to future Indonesian leaders in intake 2019 to develop new skills and increase their networks through tailored short courses at Australian tertiary institutions.

-A new and innovative program of On Award Enrichment provides scholarship recipients from Indonesia with a broader and deeper experience in Australia in an effort to foster lasting links with Australian people and organisations.
-Engagement with alumni (including those that self-funded their study) upon their return to Indonesia continues to be a priority for the program.
-These efforts aim to foster a stronger alumni network in Indonesia, and a network of advocates for Australia, particularly on the world-class quality of an Australian education.
+Engagement with alumni (including those who self-fund their study) upon their return to Indonesia continues to be a priority for the program.
+The aim is to foster a stronger alumni network in Indonesia, and a network of advocates for Australia, particularly on the world-class quality of an Australian education.

 Innovation for Indonesia’s School Children (INOVASI)

-INOVASI works with the Indonesian Ministry of Education and Culture to support innovation and improve learning outcomes in Indonesia's basic education sector.
-The program investigates what does and does not work to improve literacy and numeracy at the classroom and school level.
+Through INOVASI we work with both the Indonesian Ministry of Education and Culture and the Ministry of Religious Affairs to improve learning outcomes in Indonesia's basic education sector.
+The program aims to improve literacy and numeracy, particularly in the early grades.

-To do this, INOVASI is piloting and evaluating a number of approaches to strengthen the quality of teaching and learning in the classroom; improve the support provided to teachers so they can teach more effectively in the classroom; and enable all children in the classroom to reach their potential in learning.
+To do this, INOVASI is piloting a number of approaches to strengthen the quality of teaching and learning in the classroom.
+These pilots seek to support teachers with effective tools to enable learning opportunities for all children in the classroom, particularly girls and children with disabilities.

 Australia-UNICEF Rural and Remote Education Initiative for Papuan Provinces